What is metamerism

 But how do we go about that?
 What are the best ways to measure metamerism?

 Technically, we are not trying to measure metamerism but detect it.
-It can be detected through visual means, by using a light box or Colour Assessment Cabinet (CAC) and through digital means, using a spectrophotometer, which can help predict metamerism when used in conjunction with recipe formulation software.
+It can be detected through visual means, by using a light box or Colour Assessment Cabinet (CAC) and through digital means, using a spectrophotometer or DigiEye system, which can accurately measure colour and appearance digitally, helping predict metamerism when used in conjunction with recipe formulation software.

-A spectrophotometer calculates the degree of metamerism by detecting any difference in the spectral reflectance properties of the pair of colour samples.
+Digital devices such as VeriVide’s DigiEye system or spectrophotometers calculate the degree of metamerism by detecting any difference in the spectral reflectance properties of the pair of colour samples.
 Using the standard numerical representation of the light sources used in the CAC cabinet, a colour software application makes use of the spectral data to calculate the colour difference between samples under the different light sources.
+This called metameric index.
 If the samples match for one source but do not match for any of the others, then that indicates there is some degree of metamerism between the samples.
+High value of the metameric index shows that the samples are metameric.